alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 Although I've been pondering this for a while, the trigger for actually making changes was a great article by Kori about [designing a personal website][melankorin].
 It's about planning the structure of your content, not the visual design.
 What sort of stuff do you want on your website?
-(I think the technical term is *content modelling*.)
+How is it laid out?
+How is it organised?
+(I've sometimes heard this referred to as *content modelling*.)

-Although the ideas isn't new to me, that article was the first time I'd seen anyone talk about content modelling on a personal site.
+Although the idea isn't new to me, that article was the first time I'd seen anyone talk about content modelling on a personal site.
-Previously I'd only ever seen people do it for much large sites, typically owned by companies and with multiple contributors.
+Previously I'd only ever seen people do it for much larger sites, typically owned by companies and with multiple contributors.

-The old content model for this site was pretty typical for blog-style sites: a list of dated posts, and then one-off pages for everything else.
+My old content model was pretty typical for personal blog-style sites: a list of dated posts, and then one-off pages for everything else.
 I hadn't thought much about it; it just comes from the default configuration of [Jekyll], the software I use to build this site.

 {%